Operation Monopoly: Discovery

-The exact date when the tunnel under the Russian embassy was discovered is unknown because of the covert nature of the operation, but with the information available, the discovery likely happened before 1989.
-This is because 1989 is claimed to be the year when Robert Hanssen betrayed Operation Monopoly by notifying the Russians of its presence, and in effect, he compromised the entire FBI operation.
-The Russians did not move into the embassy until 1994, so Hanssen's tip gave Russian agents five years to put countermeasures in place to combat the spying tactics of the tunnel – such as building a secure room within the embassy for sensitive discussions.
-While Soviet agents may have been tempted to manipulate the tunnel's operations by purposefully disseminating false information to mislead U.S. intelligence officials, the consensus among U.S. officials today is that the Soviets never acted upon this plan because success would have been too unpredictable.
+The exact date when the tunnel under the embassy was discovered is unknown because of the covert nature of the operation, but with the information available, the discovery likely happened in or before 1989, the year when Robert Hanssen notified Soviet intelligence of Operation Monopoly.
+This compromised the entire FBI operation.
+The embassy was not occupied until 1994, so Hanssen's tip gave Soviet and then Russian agents five years to put countermeasures in place to combat the spying tactics of the tunnel – such as building a secure room within the embassy for sensitive discussions.
+While Soviet or Russian agents may have been tempted to manipulate the tunnel's operations by purposefully disseminating false information to mislead U.S. intelligence officials, the consensus among U.S. officials today is that they never acted upon this plan because success would have been too unpredictable.
 John F. Lewis Jr., former assistant director of the FBI in charge of the intelligence division stated, "There was no information of any kind.
-I don't remember receiving any intelligence," when asked whether or not he thought the Soviets spread disinformation.
+I don't remember receiving any intelligence," when asked whether or not he thought the Soviets or Russians spread disinformation.

-The Russians were aware of the tunnel in the late 1980s, but at that time the FBI did not know that Operation Monopoly had been compromised.
+While the Soviets were aware of the tunnel by 1989, the FBI did not know at that time that Operation Monopoly had been compromised.
 The FBI conducted covert tours of the tunnel for senior government officials and continued construction for years after 1989.
-Even though suspicions that the project had been compromised were constantly present throughout the operation, there was no solid evidence proving that the project had been compromised so it carried on.
+Although suspicions that the project had been compromised were constantly present throughout the operation, there was no solid evidence proving this, so it carried on.